 According to United States Small Business Administration, here are a few important questions we can help you answer:

-- Have you clearly defined who does what in your organization?
+Have you defined who does what in your organization?

 CHOOSING A STRUCTURE

 One of the first things we’ll need to help you decide is what business structure you will need.
-This decision has several legal and tax-related implications so choosing the right structure is an important first step.
-The team at Foshee & Yaffe, Attorneys at Law is prepared to help you choose the structure that best suits your current needs and your future goals.
+This decision has several legal and tax-related implications, so choosing the right structure is an important first step.
+We are prepared to help you choose the structure that best suits your current needs and your future goals.

 Are you the only employee?
-Sole proprietorships are the most basic business structure.
+Sole proprietorships are the most basic business structures.
 In a sole proprietorship structure, you would be responsible for all liabilities and assets as the sole owner.

 LIMITED LIABILITY COMPANY